WebOrigami/docs/src/content/pattern/sharing.md

 ## Focus on your domain-specific problems

 This tutorial set out to tackle a simple problem: converting a tree of markdown content into a corresponding tree of HTML content.
-If you were to solve the same problem using the Graph Origami async-tree library and the ori tool, you would have to very little code.
+If you were to solve the same problem using the Web Origami async-tree library and the ori tool, you would have to very little code.

 Most of the code we've looked at here would be subsumed by the corresponding classes in the async-tree library and commands provided by the ori tool.
 The only code you would have to write would be to address the specifics of the particular development task covered in this tutorial:

 - the specific definition of a collection of markdown content from an object, folder tree, or function (or a combination of all three)
 - the specific transformation of values identified with keys ending in `.md` to keys ending in `.html`

 Those things can be accomplished in very little JavaScript code.
-(Using the even higher-level Graph Origami [framework](/framework/), you can solve the entire problem without any JavaScript code at all.)
+(Using the even higher-level Web Origami [framework](/framework/), you can solve the entire problem without any JavaScript code at all.)

 The general lesson of working with async trees is that many common development tasks can be viewed as the definition or transformation of trees.
 Viewed at the proper level of abstraction, most of those tasks are, in fact, general problems that can be solved with shared code.
 Using such shared code lets you focus most of your time on solving the problems that are unique to your chosen domain.